soepic1/database-war-stories/case-studies/15-zero-downtime-390gb-ghost-migration.md

 +-----------------------------------+---------------------------------------------------------+-------------------------------------------------------+

 ```
-Because read replicas power real-time merchant reporting and monitoring dashboards, introducing an hour of replica lag was a non-starter.
-We chose GitHub’s `gh-ost`.
+Because the read replicas supported real-time merchant reporting and monitoring, we needed a migration strategy that could actively respond to replication lag and production load.
+Based on this evaluation, we selected GitHub's `gh-ost` for its asynchronous migration model, binlog-based change capture, throttling controls, and controlled cut-over mechanism..

 ---